andrasq/node-docs/elastic-pipes.md

   bursts are near-memory speed)
 - grows and shrinks as needed, system reclaims resources
 - most optimized use cases are append and in-order read
-- essentially no cost in the expected case (when lightly used, one small file)
+- essentially no cost in the expected case (just one small file)
 - aggregating data allows for more efficient bulk transport and bulk processing

 Newline Terminated Text is Great